Out of stock

 Vermicompost is humus rich.
 The break down of organic material by earthworms accelerates the humification of organic matter.
 The humic and fulvic acids produced in this process have been proven to stimulate plant growth beyond that produced by solely the mineral nutrient found in Vermicompost.
 Humic acids are large complex molecules.
 Partial oxidation of humic acids allow bonding sites for plant nutrients including calcium and magnesium and other humic like materials produced in the faeces of earthworms which exhibit auxin, gibberellin and cytokinin like activities.

-You can use it in the soil, as a top dress amendment or to make a worm casting extraction for drench or foliar applications.
+l, as a top dress amendment or to make a worm casting extraction for drench or foliar applications.

 We always recommend all organic gardeners have their own worm bin to produce their own vermicompost but we are here to help those who need a little extra or just want to rely on a trusted source instead…